top of page

 After 6-8 months of regular practice would bring you so much knowledge that it may become difficult to start teaching.

+Though there are many asanas you may not be good at, start teaching right after Yoga Teacher Training.
 You will be teaching not because you are perfect but because you are on the path of a lifelong journey of being a student of Yoga.

 6. How do I manage students & their expectations?

 It is impossible to please & make everyone happy.
 Remember, students come with various expectations, attitudes, abilities & personalities.
+Even though your intentions may be to make everyone happy or answer all the questions they ask.

+It’s ok to say you don’t know something.
+Over time after teaching different practitioners, you will learn how to handle & manage unique situations & perspectives effortlessly.
 Like everything else in life, there is no perfection or an instant solution.
 Use this incredible opportunity to teach diverse students because you will always learn something new.

-‘Each student is a gift’ there is so much truth & intent in this statement.
+‘Each student is a gift’ - There is so much truth & intent in this statement.
 Build your community of students by first starting with family & friends across different ages & abilities.
 Ask for constructive feedback from people you trust & give this time.

 bottom of page